Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 meta: {ref: STR, // path to the FM, if it exists
        key: KEY} // symmetric key for the FM
 key: KEY, // symmetric key for the block
-ref: STR // reference to the block in relation to the root of the VOLUME },
+block: STR // path to the block without the prefix \<root\>/blocks/ },
 ```